Machine-learning techniques for model-independent searches in dijet final states: Performance analysis

 Unlike traditional classification problems, it is nontrivial to compare the different anomaly detection techniques.
 For the weakly supervised methods the tagging performance changes as a function of the amount of signal present in the data.
 Therefore, comparing models on a SIC curve has limited utility as one will have to pick an arbitrary signal cross section on which to evaluate the performance.
 Because the tagging performance can vary substantially across different cross section ranges it is difficult to draw conclusions from such a comparison.

 A more appropriate performance comparison evaluates the search sensitivity achieved by each algorithm.
 For this study, we construct a mock dataset by injecting signal at a chosen cross section into the simulated background.
-The complete version of each anomaly detection algorithm, including training, selection and signal extraction, is run on this mock dataset, and the final expected signal significance is reported.
-Better anomaly detection algorithms are those that can achieve a higher signal significance at a given cross section.
+The complete version of each anomaly detection algorithm, including training, selection and signal extraction, is run on this mock dataset, and the final expected signal significance (or, equivalently, $p$-value) is reported.
+Better anomaly detection algorithms are those that can achieve a higher signal significance (smaller $p$-value) at a given cross section.

 Two signals are used as benchmarks for this study.
 The first signal used as a benchmark is the $2+2$ prong \XtoYY signal with $\mX = 3\TeV$ and $\mY = \mYp = 170\GeV$.
-This is a relatively straightforward signal in which the two large-area jets are both 2-pronged but have different masses.
+This is a relatively straightforward signal in which the two large-area jets are both 2-pronged.
 The second signal used as a benchmark is the $3+3$ prong \Wp signal with $\mWp = 3\TeV$ and $\mPBpr = 400\GeV$.
 This signal has more complicated 3-prong jets on both sides ($\PQb\PZ$ and \PQt), each of which also contains a \PQb quark jet.

 To contextualize the performance of the anomaly detection methods, their sensitivities are compared to those of several standard methods.
 The standard comparison methods are chosen to differ only in their event selections, and utilize the same preselection criteria, fitting procedure, and statistical analysis as employed by the anomaly detection methods.
 The first comparison method is an inclusive search, which does not use any substructure-based selection criteria.
 By not using any requirements on the jet substructure, this strategy is maximally inclusive to all signals.
 However, its sensitivity is limited by the lack of a strategy to reduce the background yield.
 Two model-specific event selections based on typical selections targeting jet substructure are also used.
 The first (second) selection targets 2-prong (3-prong) signals by requiring both jets in the event to have $\tau_{21} < 0.4$ ($\tau_{32} < 0.65$) and $\mSD > 50\GeV$.
 Finally, model-specific selections using \quak are employed to maximize sensitivity, with the signal prior set to the specific signal model being tested.